 Portfolio-wide water, air and nutrient management

-Across Westchester’s global portfolio of permanent and row crop farmland, there are several water use, air quality and nutrient management cases to highlight:
+Across Nuveen’s global portfolio of permanent and row crop farmland, there are several water use, air quality and nutrient management cases to highlight:

 - In Australia where drought risk is elevated and irrigation is a common practice, a long-term tenant in New South Wales has created water savings through an agreement with the local water council to re-use wastewater from a nearby urban area.
 Following water quality testing, wastewater is piped to the property where it is incorporated with a groundwater allocation for irrigating crops.